talla-ui/talla-ui/llms-overview.md

 }
 ```

-The 'none' render mode is used when the parent activity's view is responsible for rendering the nested activity's view (e.g., `UI.Show(bind("detail.active.view"))`).
+The 'none' render mode is used when the parent activity's view is responsible for rendering the nested activity's view (e.g., `UI.Show(v.bind("detail.active.view"))`).

 Nested routers are also ideal for managing modal dialogs.
 The dialog activity is added to the router and activated, and its events can be handled asynchronously.